starsite/SwiftFM/README.md

 ### Validate Session (function) -> Bool

 FileMaker Data API 19 or later.
 Returns a `Bool`.
-This function isn't terribly helpful by itself.
-It's most helpful when used to wrap other calls, to ensure they'll be fired with a valid `token`.
+This function isn't all that useful on its own.
+But you can use it to wrap *other* calls to ensure they're fired with a valid `token`.

 ```swift
 func validateSession(token: String) async -> Bool {